ros2/design/articles/qos_configurability.md

 ### Lowering the amount of declared parameters

+This two subsections describe some optional mechanism to lower the amount of declared parameters.
+The two mechanism are compatible with what it was said before and are not mutually exclusive.

 #### Hidden parameters

 Currently, ROS 2 has the concept of hidden topics and services.